-Ben has authored and edited a substantial number of publications related to the environment and is an experienced media commentator and public speaker.
-He is also a regular peer reviewer and has a number of board and advisory panel appointments, including with the UK Green Finance Taskforce, City of London Green Finance Initiative, University of Oxford Socially Responsible Investment Review Committee, The Prince of Wales's Accounting for Sustainability Project, Institute and Faculty of Actuaries, the Natural Capital Finance Alliance, and the Green Alliance.
+Ben specialises in environment, energy, and sustainability issues and works at the intersection between finance, public policy, and academe, having held senior roles in each domain.
+Ben has authored and edited a substantial number of publications related to sustainability and is an experienced media commentator and public speaker.
+He is also a regular peer reviewer and has a number of board, trustee, and advisory panel appointments, including with BMO GAM's Responsible Investment Advisory Council, The Prince of Wales's Accounting for Sustainability Project, UK Climate Change Committee's Advisory Group on Finance, ATLAS Infrastructure Partners Ltd, and the Green Alliance.

 Ben holds a doctorate in economic geography from the University of Oxford.
-He initially read economics and specialised in development and China at the University of Cambridge and the School of Oriental and African Studies, University of London.
-He has been a Visiting Scholar at Peking University and held Visiting Fellowships at the University of Oxford, the University of Sydney, and the University of Melbourne.
-Ben is also a Fellow of the Royal Asiatic Society and Royal Geographical Society, and a Member of the Senior Common Room at Oriel College, Oxford.
+He initially read economics and specialised in development and China at the School of Oriental and African Studies, University of London, and the University of Cambridge.
+He has been an Academic Visitor at the Bank of England, a Visiting Scholar at Peking University, and held Visiting Fellowships at the University of Oxford, the University of Sydney, and the University of Melbourne.
+He is an Associate Editor of the Journal of Sustainable Finance & Investment.
+Ben is also a Visiting Scholar at Stanford University and a Non-Resident Fellow at the Payne Institute for Earth Resources at the Colorado School of Mines.

 Selected media experience includes: ABC Lateline, ABC News, ABC Radio National, Associated Press, BBC Local and Regional Radio (various), BBC News, BBC Radio 4, BBC Radio 5 Live, BBC World Service, Bloomberg, Business Week, International Herald Tribune, Investments & Pensions Europe, Investors Chronicle, ITV, Metro, Ming Pao, Nature, Platts, Press Association, Reuters, Sky News, The Age, The Atlantic, The Australian Financial Review, The Business Standard, The Daily Express, The Daily Mail, The Ecologist, The Economist, The Economic Times India, The Evening Standard, The Financial Times, The Guardian, The Herald, The Hindustan Times, The Huffington Post, The Independent, The Nation, The New York Times, The Nikkei, The Scotsman, The South China Morning Post, The Sydney Morning Herald, The Telegraph, The Times, The Week, and TIME Magazine.